 #1.
 Higher Monthly Mortgage Payments in Washington

 The only way to pay off your mortgage faster and save money in interest over the life of the loan is to make much higher mortgage payments.
 With a shorter-term mortgage like a 15-year fixed-rate mortgage, the same loan amount will need to be paid, but within a much shorter time frame.
-Even though you may be able to become mortgage-free and pay off your Washington state home sooner, it comes at the consequences of higher mortgage payments.
+Even though you may be able to become mortgage-free and pay off your Washington state home sooner, it undoubtedly means higher mortgage payments.

 #2.
 Less Cash Available